Nxtra/image-emotion-rekognizer/README.md

 #  image-emotion-rekognizer

 This lambda is finds the emotions on a picture and saves the result in dynamodb.
 It is triggered by an upload of a picture to an S3 bucket.
 It recognizes the emotions on the picture and stores the result in dynamodb.
+You can retrieve these emotions via the API.

 ![architecture](git/img/architecture.png)